PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 With the removal of PackageManagement, there is still a need to support saving arbitrary nupkgs (assemblies) used for scripts.

-`Save-PSResource -Type Library` will download nupkgs that have a `lib` folder.
-The dependent native library in `runtimes` matching the current system runtime will be copied to the root of the destination specified.
-A `-IncludeAllRuntimes` can be used to explicitly retain the `runtimes` directory hierarchy within the nupkg to the root of the destination.

->[!NOTE]
->Library support may not be available in 3.0.
-A `-Prerelease` switch allows saving prerelease versions.
-If the `-Version` includes a prerelease label like `2.0.0-beta4`, then this switch is not necessary and the prerelease version will be installed.

 A `-AsNupkg` switch will save the resource as a nupkg (if it was originally a nupkg) instead of expanding it into a folder.

 ### Updating resources

-`Update-PSResource` will update all resources to most recent minor version by default.
+`Update-PSResource` will update all resources to most recent version by default.

-A `-UpdateTo` parameter has values `MinorVersion` (as default), `MajorVersion`, `PatchVersion`.
-`MajorVersion` allows updating to latest major version.
-`PatchVersion` allows updating to latest patch version (e.g. 6.2.1 to 6.2.4).

 If the installed resource is a pre-release, it will automatically update to latest prerelease or stable version (if available).